Sixdsn/tor-relay-bootstrap/README.md

   + Install to specify which softwares you want to install and configure [toronly|minimal|standard|full]
   + Number of Tor instances to configure at start (max of 2 is recommended)
   + Post Install script
-  + cleanup option to remove almost everything from previous installation
+  + Cleanup option to remove almost everything from previous installation

  * does only apt-get twice, onmce for requirements and the second one with all packages to install